universal-ctags/ctags/docs/man/ctags-client-tools.7.rst

 	A client tool can know "{anonymous}", "{fileScope}", "{pseudo}", and "{subparser}" extras are enabled from the output.

+	Universal Ctags version 6.0 will turn on this pseudo tag by default.

 ``TAG_FIELD_DESCRIPTION``  (new in Universal Ctags)
 	Indicates the names and descriptions of enabled fields::